pinzger/pinzger.github.io/_pages/home.md

 My research focuses on investigating methods, techniques, and tools to support the development and evolution of software systems.
 My current topics of interest are:

-* AI for software engineering
+* AI for Software Engineering
 * Mining Software Repositories
 * Program Analysis
-* Software visualization
+* Software Visualization

 I am always on the lookout for PhD and Master Students with strong technical and research skills for doing a PhD or Master's Thesis with me.
 See [wanted](wanted) for more information or drop me an email.